TonyCWeng/fireworks/README.md

 ## Future Implementations

-In the future, I would like to touch up on animations, perhaps through the use of Animejs.
+[ ] Touch up on animations through the use of an eternal library.
+[ ] The ability to record one's creation.